kewde/slate/source/index.md

 ## Hierarchical Deterministic Wallet (HD)

 ShadowCore supports the [Hierarchical Deterministic](https://bitcoin.org/en/glossary/hd-protocol) (HD) key creation and transfer protocol ([BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)), allowing users to create [child keys](https://bitcoin.org/en/glossary/child-key) from [parent keys](https://bitcoin.org/en/glossary/parent-key) in a hierarchy.
 In essence this means that you only have to back up your wallet once, all private keys are derived from the mnenomic seed and they can be retrieved anytime if you have the seed.
-This means that you'll never have to worry about your back ups, coins will never be lost.
+This means that you'll never have to worry about backups as long as you have one, coins will never be lost.

 To create a better user experience ShadowCore implemented [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), allowing users to create a HD wallet based on a mnenomic sentence consisting of 24 words and the ability to secure that with a password for plausible deniability.